 Yet, such wealth is fragile.
-Threatened by global and climate change, mountain regions face loss of rare and endangered species, modified water balances (including glacial melt), and changing land use modifying socio-economic conditions and livelihoods of people.
+Threatened by global and climate change, mountain regions face loss of rare and endangered species, modified water balances (including glacial melt), and changing land use altering socio-economic conditions and the livelihoods of people.

-- Two UNESCO Chairs in Sustainable Mountain Development (Kyrgyzstan; United Kingdom)
+- UNESCO Chairs in Sustainable Mountain Development: